 In connection with Catholic High School's extracurricular program, students are involved in community activities such as:

-School Masses are available regularly for students and faculty.
-Involvement of many school groups in planning liturgies helps make the celebrations more meaningful to students.
-Students are strongly encouraged to participate in the sacrament of Reconciliation both at school and in their respective parishes.
+School Masses are an integral part of the spiritual life of CHS.
+Each month, students and faculty gather to worship and give thanks at our liturgies, focused on a specific theme often related to the Church calendar.
+Students help plan these liturgies and serve as Extraordinary Ministers of Holy Communion, altar servers, lectors and cantors.
+All are invited to worship with us.
+In addition to liturgies, students are offered the opportunity to participate in the sacrament of Reconciliation at school and are encouraged to attend in their respective parishes.
 Active involvement at the parish level is recommended as an excellent introduction to the greater Church.
 Students are challenged to assume their responsibilities as lay leaders and to consider vocations and ministries.

 Mass - Feast of the Assumption of Mary